ui-schema/ui-schema/README.md

 - Clean node_modules and build dirs: `npm run clean`
 - Clean build dirs: `npm run clean-dist`
 - Add new node_module to one package: `lerna add <npm-package-name> --scope=@ui-schema/demo [--dev] [--peer]`, without `--scope` in all packages
+- Do not change package.json of packages manually, and if Bootstrap [lerna](https://lerna.js.org/): `npm run bootstrap`

 Publish, for main-repo only: